 My very dear friend Andrea is a great party planner.
 I love to get invitations to her parties: everything from a low-key, make your own panini party (let’s just say I have to duplicate the apricot, prosciutto ham and cream cheese panini that I made at her house!) to more sophisticated birthday parties and holiday dinners.

 Andrea puts working moms to shame and really considers the details.
 For her youngest daughter’s first birthday she had a party with a pinwheel theme.
-It was colorful and was downright cute.
-What was so great were the details that she took time to include that made it special.
-She’s letting me post her secrets here so that you can create this party at home.
+It was colorful and downright cute.
+What was so great were the details that she took time to include.
+She’s letting me post her secrets here so that you can create this pinwheel birthday party at home.

 The birthday girl in her birthday tutu.